Adi-iitd/AI-Art/README.md

 <p align = "justify"> Usually, each layer in the network defines a non-linear filter bank whose complexity increases with the position of the layer in the network. <b>Content loss</b> tries to make sure that the Output image <b>G</b> has similar content as the Input image <b>C</b>, by minimizing the L2 distance between their activation maps.

-<i> Practically, we get the most visually pleasing results if we choose a layer in the middle of the network - neither too shallow nor too deep. </i> The higher layers in the network capture the high-level content in terms of objects and their arrangement in the input image but do not constrain the exact pixel values of the reconstruction very much.
-In contrast, reconstructions from the lower layers simply reproduce the exact pixel values of the original image.
+<p align = "justify"> <i> Practically, we get the most visually pleasing results if we choose a layer in the middle of the network - neither too shallow nor too deep. </i> The higher layers in the network capture the high-level content in terms of objects and their arrangement in the input image but do not constrain the exact pixel values of the reconstruction very much.
+In contrast, reconstructions from the lower layers simply reproduce the exact pixel values of the original image. </p>

 <p align = "justify"> Let a(C) be the hidden layer activations which is a N<sub>h</sub> x N<sub>w</sub> x N<sub>c</sub> dimensional tensor, and let a(G) be the corresponding hidden layer activations of the Output image.
 Finally, the <b> Content Cost </b> function is defined as follows: </p>